-- Rubber Hose: Rubber hoses are the most common type of concrete pump hose.
+- Mangueira de borracha: Rubber hoses are the most common type of concrete pump hose.
 They are highly flexible and durable, making them suitable for various concrete pumping tasks.
 Rubber hoses are available in multiple sizes and lengths.

 - Steel Wire-Reinforced Hose: Adds strength to the hose with steel wire reinforcement embedded in rubber or synthetic material, typically used in high pressure concrete pumping applications.

 - Fabric-Reinforced Hose: Reinforced with layers of fabric, such as nylon or polyester.Lightweight and flexible for easy handling.

 - Shotcrete Hose: For high pressure sprayed concrete or shotcrete material applications.